 The problem may be more widespread than any agency is able to count, however.
 The CDC examined Behavioral Risk Factor Surveillance System (BRFSS) data for 2009 and 2010, from more than 147,000 respondents in 19 states and the District of Columbia.
 The respondents were asked questions about drowsiness and fatigue while driving, and 4.2 percent of them reported having fallen asleep while driving at least once during the previous 30 days.
 Texans registered the largest number in that study, with a 6.1 percent response rate.

 According to some research, the impairment level for being awake for 18 straight hours was roughly equivalent to having blood-alcohol level of 0.05 percent.
 Those who had been awake for 24 straight hours were found to be just as impaired as someone with a blood-alcohol level of 0.10, which is actually above the legal limit in Texas.

 Government researchers have also studied drowsy driving risk, complications, causes, and possible countermeasures.
-A report by the National Highway Traffic Safety Administration (NHTSA) found that young people under 30, especially males, are the most likely to be involved in crashes where a driver falls asleep. in some states, the NHTSA data show that men were five times more likely than women to be involved in such a crash, and that three quarters of such crashes involved people under the age of 30.
+A report by the National Highway Traffic Safety Administration (NHTSA) found that young people under 30, especially males, are the most likely to be involved in crashes where a driver falls asleep.
+In some states, the NHTSA data shows that men were five times more likely than women to be involved in such a crash, and that three quarters of such crashes involved people under the age of 30.

 If an employee causes an accident while on working, that person’s employer may be held liable for the employee’s actions.
 For example, if someone driving a company car on company related business runs a red light and causes an accident, the employer can be liable for damages for any injury or property damage the accident caused.
 Vicarious liability is common in commercial truck accidents where a trucking company is held responsible for the actions of their drivers.